 REA’s goal is to equip children with the skills and knowledge to allow them to take on the world.
 The Foundation has received a lot of recognition for its success including the Prime Minister’s Award for Skills Excellence, Engineers Australia Engineering Excellence Award, Engineers Australia National Presidents Award, Warren Centre Medal for Outstanding Contribution to Engineering, Association of Consulting Engineers Presidents Award for Outstanding Contribution to Consulting Engineering, Smart State Science Award, Peter Doherty Science Award and Dassault Systemes Global Education Award.

-The Defence Materiel Organisation, responsible for billions of dollars of hi-tech’ engineering projects across our nation, came onboard as a National Sponsor of REA and has announced continued support into the future.
-With more than 100 technical career paths on offer, the DMO is keen to see our smart young minds look to ship building, aerospace and land vehicles projects for fulfilling futures.
+The Department of Defence (DOD), responsible for billions of dollars of hi-tech’ engineering projects across our nation, came onboard as a National Sponsor of REA and has announced continued support into the future.
+With more than 100 technical career paths on offer, the DOD is keen to see our smart young minds look to ship building, aerospace and land vehicles projects for fulfilling futures.

 The current patron, Dr Peter Farrell, the Founder and Executive Chairman of the Board of ResMed, says “Australia needs more highly skilled technical people who are willing to think and be creative.
 Consider any innovation and no doubt it has been developed by people who have a firm grasp of the STEM subjects – science, technology, engineering and mathematics.
 But how do you make these subjects challenging and desirable to our young people?
 You have to make them relevant and exciting…and that is exactly what the Re-Engineering Australia Foundation is doing.
 Their programs combine world-best technology with applied learning and collaboration with industry.
 They are causing maths and science classes to fill up, and students are asking for after school classes and being able to go to school during their holidays.”